Freedom 36 Cat Ketch: Production

-The boat was built by Tillotson Pearson in the United States for Freedom Yachts.
+Tillotson Pearson built the boat in the United States for Freedom Yachts.

 Design

 The Freedom 36 Cat Ketch is a small recreational keelboat, built predominantly of fiberglass, with wood trim.
 It has a free-standing ketch rig, with the aft mast slightly shorter than the fore mast and both masts rigged with cat sails, an internally-mounted spade-type rudder and a fixed fin keel.
-With the standard keel it displaces 13400 lb and carries 6500 lb of ballast.
+With the standard keel, it displaces 13400 lb and carries 6500 lb of ballast.

 The boat has a draft of 6.00 ft with the standard keel and 4.5 ft with the optional shoal draft keel.

 The boat is fitted with a Japanese Yanmar diesel engine of 27 hp.

-The boat has a PHRF racing average handicap of 144 with a high of 153 and low of 141.
+The boat has a PHRF racing average handicap of 144 with a high of 153 and a low of 141.
 It has a hull speed of 7.41 kn.